ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

   * Crosswalk is an open source project that allows you to specify a version of Chrome to use as your web browser in Android.
   * The compiled app will have your code hosted inside of this Chrome webview.
 2. Why should I use Crosswalk?
-  * Older versions of Android devices (4.0-4.3) use Android’s default browser, which has significantly less performance and standards compliant than modern Chrome.
+  * Older versions of Android devices (4.0-4.3) use Android’s default browser, which is significantly less performance and standards compliant than modern Chrome.
   * Using Crosswalk gives you a specific and more performant version of Chrome to use on all Android devices, in order to reduce fluctuations and fragmentation among devices.
 3. How does Crosswalk improve Cordova Android apps?
   * By designating a specific version of Chrome, you can skip the unexpected behavior from browsers that vary from device to device.